tbela99/css-parser/files/install.md

 ### As UMD module

-It can also be imported as an umd module
+It can be imported as a module in the browser.

 ```html